resbaz/nectar-cloud-lessons/Planning/lesson_VI.md

 Not only that, if there are writes to the drive in progress, they can leave the copy in a faulty state.
 So to get a high quality snapshot, disk activity has to be stopped and any buffers flushed.

-Snapshots can also be shared and used to move to a larger machine (vertical scaling).
+Snapshots can be used to move to a larger or smaller machine (vertical scaling).

-Transient storage is not captured as part of the snapshot process.

 ##Notes